RateGain-logo-Vivid-Lavender

 Cons

-• Regional strength concentrated in Europe and Latin America
+• Regional strength is strongest in Europe and Latin America

-• Hotels needing built-in parity monitoring or competitive rate intelligence require additional tools
+• Hotels needing built-in parity monitoring or rate intelligence may need additional tools

 7. SynXis by Sabre

 Sabre Hospitality offers SynXis, a reservation and booking platform built for large hotel groups and enterprise brands.
-It is part of the wider Sabre travel-technology ecosystem and is best known for its global distribution system connectivity, giving hotels access to corporate travel buyers, agencies, and managed travel channels.
+It is part of the wider Sabre travel technology ecosystem and is known for its global distribution system connectivity, giving hotels access to corporate travel buyers, agencies, and managed travel channels.

 The SynXis booking engine is designed for scale.
 It supports multi-property operations, complex rate structures, negotiated corporate rates, and group bookings across regions.
 For hotel companies managing large portfolios, SynXis can serve as a central reservation hub across direct and indirect channels.